Trivial or impossible -- dichotomous data difficulty masks model differences (on ImageNet and beyond): Results

 \subsection{Dichotomous Data Difficulty even affects radically different state-of-the-art models}

-In the previous section, we found that changing different aspects within \textit{one model class} does not change the decision boundary significantly.
+In the previous section, we found that changing different aspects within \textit{one model class} does not change the decisions significantly.
 However, it is unclear whether these results generalize across model classes.
-Therefore, we apply the analysis from Figure \ref{fig::NutsthellDDD}a with a number of models specifically chosen to be radically different from each: a self-supervised model (SimCLR, \cite{chen2020simple}), a semi-supervised model (SWSL, \cite{yalniz2019billion}), a vision transformer (ViT, \cite{dosovitskiy2020image}), a recurrent model (CORnet-RT, \cite{KubiliusSchrimpf2019CORnet}), a very deep model (ResNet-152, \cite{he2016deep}), a highly compressed model (SqueezeNet, \cite{iandola2016squeezenet}), an adversarially trained model (ResNet-50 with epsilon 1 L2-robustness on ImageNet, \cite{salman2020adversarially}), a bag-of-local-features model (Bagnet-33, \cite{brendel2019approximating}), a network trained on stylized ImageNet (ResNet-50 trained on SIN, \cite{geirhos2018imagenet}), a deep high resolution neural network (HRNET, \cite{wang2020deep}) , and OpenAI's CLIP model \citep{radford2021learning} with a transformer architecture and joint image-language training objective (11 models in total).
+Therefore, we apply the analysis from Figure \ref{fig::NutsthellDDD}a with a number of models specifically chosen to be radically different from each: a self-supervised model (SimCLR, \cite{chen2020simple}), a semi-supervised model (SWSL, \cite{yalniz2019billion}), a vision transformer (ViT, \cite{dosovitskiy2020image}), a recurrent model (CORnet-RT, \cite{KubiliusSchrimpf2019CORnet}), a very deep model (ResNet-152, \cite{he2016deep}), a highly compressed model (SqueezeNet, \cite{iandola2016squeezenet}), an adversarially trained model (ResNet-50 with epsilon 1 L2-robustness on ImageNet, \cite{salman2020adversarially}), a bag-of-local-features model (Bagnet-33, \cite{brendel2019approximating}), a network trained on stylized ImageNet (ResNet-50 trained on SIN, \cite{geirhos2018imagenet}), a deep high resolution neural network (HRNET, \cite{wang2020deep}), and OpenAI's CLIP model \citep{radford2021learning} with a transformer architecture and joint image-language training objective (11 models in total).
+Individual accuracies of these networks can be found in the appendix (see Figure \ref{fig:Rebuttal_acc}).
 Again, we find the same pattern in Figure \ref{fig::NutsthellDDD}b.
 In total, 46.0 \% ``trivial'' images are learned by all except one model; 11.5 \% ``impossible'' images are consistently misclassified by all except one model.
-(42.5\%) of images are responsible for the differences between two model's decisions (inconclusive images).
+(42.5\%) of images are responsible for the differences between two model's decisions.